 What Screening Is Done on Your Blood?

-After you have donated, your blood will be tested for syphilis, HIV (the virus that causes AIDS), hepatitis, and HTLV (Human T-Lymphotropic Virus), which can cause a blood or nerve disease.
-Your blood may also be used in studies to evaluate new research methods or investigational tests to improve the safety of the blood supply.
+After you have donated, your blood will be tested for syphilis, HIV (the virus that causes AIDS), hepatitis, and HTLV (human T-lymphotropic virus), which can cause a blood or nerve disease.

 What Happens If We Find a Problem with Your Blood?

 The names of donors with positive test results are kept in confidential files and will not be released without your written consent unless required by law.
-We will not notify you if your test results are negative (we do not find any problems) or if the blood samples we collected were insufficient to provide enough blood to complete laboratory tests.
+We will not notify you if your test results are negative and we do not find any problems or if the blood samples we collected were insufficient to provide enough blood to complete laboratory tests.

 If You Have Concerns After You Have Donated

-If after giving blood, you become aware of or remember any information about your health that could affect whether or not we should transfuse your blood, please call the Blood Donor Room at 212-639-7648.
+If after giving blood, if you become aware of or remember any information about your health that could affect whether we should transfuse your blood, please call the Blood Donor Room at 212-639-7643.